A post not about goals, productivity, tools, and technology!1

 3. Building Additional Data Pipelines

 For my Data Visualizations class I learned how to create a CSV full of latitudes and longitudes out of a folder full of images.
 I have other ideas for data streams that are currently not incorporated with the Data Journal in any way.
-One of the hundred-plus things the Data Journal has taught me is that hoarding useless data isn’t worth the effort… but it’s also taught me that little utility functions to pull data as desired are really nice to have.
+One of the hundred-plus things the Data Journal has taught me is that hoarding useless data isn’t worth any effort… but little utility functions to obtain, transform, or present data as desired are really nice to have.

 1. Publish a “Data Journal Explained” Video